hqrrr/EvenComfort/README.md

 - [@emingenc: g1_flutter_blue_plus](https://github.com/emingenc/g1_flutter_blue_plus): Another repo from @emingenc for Dart implementation.

 - [@NyasakiAT: G1-Navigate](https://github.com/NyasakiAT/G1-Navigate): Further development of the Dart implementation and BMP composing code

-If I find another repo, I will add it to this list.
-If you have a cool application, feel free to submit an issue labelled `enhancement`, or better yet, post it directly to the Even Realities official Discord group.